Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In terms of quality, the overall production value is very strong.
 The picture is sharp, the slides are clean, and the lessons are wrapped up into nice little segments.
 If I had one complaint about the video quality though, it is that the audio was not great at times.

-Sometimes the audio was sort of grainy and metallic sounding, like you would hear over a microphone at a local pancake breakfast or something.
+Sometimes the audio was sort of staticky, like you would hear over a microphone at a local pancake breakfast or something (sorry, that’s a terrible analogy, but the best I can think of 😆).
 That audio element was just a little off in a good number of video lessons.

-With respect to content, the videos are also rock solid.
+However, with respect to content, the videos are also rock solid.
 The lessons are extremely comprehensive and cover every little thing you’ll need to know for the bar.
-They were actually more expansive than the material in the coursebooks, which is a huge plus.
+They were actually more expansive than the material in the course books at times, which I found to be an advantage.

-And while I found them to be a little dry (reminding me of being back in law school), I did find them engaging.
+Plus, I did find them to be generally engaging.
 I am not sure if it is because you frequently have different instructors, or the rotating slides, or the new material daily, or just what exactly, but my attention never really faded.
 Overall, I was personally very impressed with the Kaplan video instruction.

 Again, Kaplan has an army of in-house bar experts, who carefully craft these questions to mirror the real MBE as closely as possible.
-So the question of quality, while not the real thing, is very good.
+So the question quality, while not the real thing, is very good.
+I had a hard time deciphering between Kaplan simulated problems and real MBE problems.

 A sample Kaplan bar prep practice problem explanation